exakat/exakat-docs/User/Configuration.rst

   + minNestedTernary : 2

     + Minimal number of nested ternary to report.
-:ref:`New On Functioncall Or Identifier <new-on-functioncall-or-identifier>`
-  + threshold : 10

-    + Maximal percentage for a syntax to be considered to be fixed.
 :ref:`PHP Keywords As Names <php-keywords-as-names>`
   + reservedNames :